AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 Adobe recommends that you run `crons` as the [file system owner](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/file-system/configure-permissions.html).
 Do _not_ run `crons` as `root` or as the web server user.

-This configuration is different from Adobe Commerce, which has three default cron jobs.
+This configuration is different from Adobe Commerce, which has multiple default cron jobs.
 See [Configure cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) in the _Configuration guide_.

 ## Set up cron jobs